No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connection-authentication-and-authorization.md

 - **Security:** The authentication/authorization solution should mitigate security threats [THREAT-001 (Impersonation of a trustworthy dApp or platform)](https://github.com/No-Cash-7970/duckySigner/blob/4570a7f8694678d67da9b1639b35b8780b63db00/docs/threat-model/01-threats.md#threat-001-impersonation-of-a-trustworthy-dapp-or-platform) and [THREAT-009 (Interception of HTTP communication between dApp and wallet connection server)](https://github.com/No-Cash-7970/duckySigner/blob/4570a7f8694678d67da9b1639b35b8780b63db00/docs/threat-model/01-threats.md#threat-009-interception-of-http-communication-between-dapp-and-wallet-connection-server).
 - **Ability to be used for localhost:** Localhost does not behave exactly like a normal web server connection.
 One of the most notable differences is the efficacy of using SSL/TLS.
-- **DApps user experience:** DApps come in a variety of kinds, and not all of them may be web-based in a web browser.
-The goal is to maintain a satisfying user experience for dApps of all kinds when using this desktop wallet.
+- **DApp developer experience:** DApps come in a variety of kinds, and not all of them may be web-based in a web browser.
+The goal is to maintain a satisfying developer experience for dApps of all kinds when using this desktop wallet.
+This means making the integration of the desktop wallet as simple and easy as possible for as many platforms as possible.
 - **Flexibility:** Allow for software other than a browser to use the wallet.
 Also allow for the dApp connection server to separated from local user's computer and placed into a global web server.

 ## Considered Options